Table of Contents

 But having them all connected correctly has also become more complicated.
 This is where the 4 cable method can help!

-We have some great diagrams further into the guide, but if you want to learn more about the 4 cable method, keep reading.
+I have some great diagrams further in this Killer Rig guide.
+If you want to learn more about the 4 cable method, keep reading.

 What Is The 4 Cable Method?

 The 4 Cable Method is a specific way to connect your guitar, effects pedals, and amplifier to achieve greater tonal flexibility and sound quality.